omerchn/vscode-sessionizer/README.md

 You will be prompted to select a directory from any one of the roots specified.

+It is recommended to [create a keybinding](https://code.visualstudio.com/docs/getstarted/keybindings) (for example, cmd+shift+s) to the command.

 # Notes

 May not work on Windows, as it's dependent on the `find` Unix-like command.